Gayo Lues Regency

-Gayo Lues Regency (Kabupaten Gayo Lues) is a regency in the Aceh Special Region of Indonesia.
+Gayo Lues Regency (Kabupaten Gayo Lues) is a regency in the Aceh Province of Indonesia.
 It is located on the island of Sumatra.
 The regency was created on 10 April 2002 under Statute UU 4/2002 from the northern part of Aceh Tenggara (Southeast Aceh Regency).
 Its capital is Blangkejeren.
-The regency covers an area of 5,549.91 square kilometres and had a population of 79,560 at the 2010 Census and 99,532 at the 2020 Census; the official estimate as of mid 2024 was 106,136 (comprising 53,360 males and 52,776 females).
+The regency covers an area of 5,549.91 square kilometres and had a population of 79,560 at the 2010 Census and 99,532 at the 2020 Census; the official estimate as of mid 2025 was 108,429 (comprising 54,595 males and 53,834 females).
 Along with the Central Aceh Regency and the Bener Meriah Regency, it is home to the Gayo people.

 Economy

 Ninety percent of the inhabitants make their living from farming and other food production.
 Products include:

 Logging is reportedly a major problem in the regency which is the least populated area of the province with less than 2% of the total population.